 Hepcidinanalysis.com is an initiative to serve the scientific and medical communities with high-quality hepcidin measurements to study the role of this peptide hormone in disorders of iron metabolism.

 In 2005, we were the first to employ time-of-flight mass spectrometry to measure hepcidin in urine.
 We have continued to improve this assay towards a current quantitative assay to measure hepcidin in human serum and urine samples using an internal standard for quantification.
-Since then, we have gained thorough expertise on biomedical and pre-analytical factors that influence hepcidin levels in clinical and biological samples and our assay has been used in several biomedical studies.
+In 2010, we have also developed and validated a competitive ELISA, that facilitates measurements for studies with large sample sizes.
+Using both assays, we have gained thorough expertise on biomedical and pre-analytical factors that influence hepcidin levels in clinical and biological samples and our assay has been used in several biomedical studies.
 We now coordinate the harmonization of hepcidin methods that are currently in use throughout the world.

 First, we determined age- and sex-stratified reference ranges of serum hepcidin concentration in a large, well-phenotyped, sample of the general population (n = 2998), and defined the reference [hepcidin/ferritin] and [transferrin saturation/hepcidin] ratios, which are important for the clinical interpretation of measured hepcidin concentrations.
 Second, we defined reference ranges for serum hepcidin-25 in specified time periods during pregnancy.